-Paris – Lyon, 20th of April 2021 – Chronolife, MedTech and service operator for the diagnosis and monitoring…
+Paris, June 28 2021- Chronolife, MedTech and service operator for the diagnosis and monitoring of chronic diseases, and…

 Coalition Innovation Santé: Chronolife, with the support of Servier, Launches in France a Non-Invasive Telemonitoring Solution for the Continuous Monitoring of Patients Suffering from Chronic Diseases